kennym/kennym/README.md

 ### Hi there 👋

+I'm Top 6% on StackOverflow.
+Coding is my passion, and I love contributing to Open Source.

+I'm actively looking for more opportunities to contribute more back to Open Source and learn about blockchain technology.

+Tech stack:
+ - React.JS
+ - React Native
+ - TypeScript
+ - Ruby on Rails

+- 🔭 I’m currently working on improving the future of async communication at Tribe.
+- 🌱 I’m currently taking @kentcdodds Epic React course (epicreact.dev) and learning about Smart Contract scaling solutions.
+- 😄 Pronouns: He/Him

 <!--
 **kennym/kennym** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.